Twilight Zone: The Movie: Segment three

 The third segment is a remake of the episode "It's a Good Life".
-This segment was directed by Joe Dante, from a screenplay by Richard Matheson, based on the short story by Jerome Bixby.

-Helen Foley, traveling to a new job, visits a rural bar for directions.
+Mild-mannered school teacher Helen Foley, traveling to a new job, visits a rural bar for directions.
 While talking to the owner, she witnesses a young boy, Anthony, being harassed by a local trying to watch a boxing match.
 Helen comes to the boy's defense.
 As Helen leaves the bar, she backs into Anthony with her car in the parking lot, damaging his bicycle.
 Helen offers Anthony a ride home.

-When Helen arrives with Anthony at home, she meets his family: Uncle Walt, sister Ethel, and mother and father.
+When Helen arrives with Anthony at home, she meets his family: his parents, Uncle Walt, and sister Ethel.
 Anthony's family are excessively welcoming.
 Anthony starts to show Helen around the house, while the family rifles through Helen's purse and coat.
 There is a television set in every room showing cartoons.
 She comes to the room of another sister, Sara.
 Helen calls out to the girl, who is in a wheelchair and watching television, and gets no response.
 Anthony explains that Sara had been in an accident.
 Helen is not able to see that the girl has no mouth.